Rarisma/A-Generic-Roguealike-Game/README.md

 Rougealike is randomised RPG where you can find lots of things such as monoliths, villages and caves

 # Beta Revsion 2 Info
-Beta Revison 2 will be released around wendnesday to friday and will include most of the features still to do
+Beta Revison 2 will be released around wendnesday to friday and will include most of the features still on the to do list

 - [ ] Updates and Rebalancing of